CorndelWithSoftwire/DevOps-Course-Starter/README.md

 $ cp .env.template .env  # (first time only)
 ```

 The `.env` file is used by flask to set environment variables when running `flask run`.
-This enables things like development mode (which also enables features like hot reloading when you make a file change).
-There's also a [SECRET_KEY](https://flask.palletsprojects.com/en/1.1.x/config/#SECRET_KEY) variable which is used to encrypt the flask session cookie.
+PUT TRELLO INSTRUCTIONS HERE!

 ## Running the App